Introduction

 Upon embarking in his journey of spreading the message of Islam, Prophet Muhammad spent the first 13 years in Makkah, starting with the Tauhidic approach of strengthening the faith.
 The practice and learning of worship then took 10 years and started after the migration to Madinah.
 This approach is especially significant as it highlights key reasons for this.

-The Prophet’s emphasis in building faith needs to be studied, as a strong belief system would give meaning and purpose to the acts of worship which Allah ordains.
+he Prophet’s emphasis in building faith through gradual learning needs to be studied, as a strong belief system would give meaning and purpose to the acts of worship which Allah ordains.
 It is a possible feat for a parent to teach a child how to pray and get him to pray five times a day.
 However, has the act of praying five times a day become a checklist?
 Worship is done with internalisation, and without the child learning to understand the purpose and essence of prayer, it is feared that his or her spirit to be steadfast in praying will falter in the absence of the parent, or perhaps due to challenges such as being unwell.
 Having an anchor will help in facing challenges and obstacles in life.

 Understanding the essence of Islam and what Allah ordains is truly not an easy task, as the teachings of Islam revolve around the Unseen.
 For example, a child is not able to ‘see’ Allah physically, nor can he instantly witness the rewards received when reciting the Quran.
 However, Islamic education embraces gradual learning.
 A Muslim is only accountable for his actions when he reaches the stage of puberty, and this very fact means that there is substantial time for faith to be built.
 That space of time is an opportunity which is best taken for the moulding of the child to start well and strong.
 That very same time is also for the educator to constantly find and explore different ways of approaching the topics to be learnt.